chaseberry/sprint/README.md

 ```

-In the current form, this library contains a seperate Json package.
+In the current form, this library contains a separate Json package.